 - a graduated fitness regimen/lifestyle appraisal

-- Medication such as anti-anxiolytics/muscle relaxants if indicated.
+- medicine such as anti-anxiolytics/muscle relaxants if indicated.

-As you learn to normalize your breathing and so restore balanced carbon dioxide and oxygen levels, the unpleasant symptoms associated with over-breathing will subside.
+As you learn to normalise your breathing and so restore balanced carbon dioxide and oxygen levels, the unpleasant symptoms associated with over-breathing will subside.
 You can enjoy life again!